Freelance Websites

 10. LinkedIn

 LinkedIn is regarded as more of a freelancing facilitator rather than a regular freelance site.
-This is because once a freelancer has established a connection with their new client via the LinkedIn inbox, they can exchange contact emails and phone numbers with them to ensure smooth arrangements about the project.
+This is because once a freelancer has established a connection with their new client via the LinkedIn inbox, they can exchange contact emails and phone numbers with them to ensure smooth arrangements for the project.

 11. Toptal

-Toptal matches millions of freelancers to start-ups, businesses, and organizations.
+Toptal careers match millions of freelancers to startups, businesses, and organizations.
 Toptal has freelancing gigs for people dealing with software development, graphic design, finances, and project management.
-Once you join Toptal, your profile will be visible to big companies such as Hewlett-Packard and Zendesk.

 12. Remote